ahmetburakcan/SAAD/README.md

 # Acknowledgements
-We thank to Hüseyin Can Yılmaz and Veli Toprak Güngör, who did the data collection and annotation tasks of these dataset.
+We thank to Hüseyin Can Yılmaz and Veli Toprak Güngör, who did the data selection and annotation tasks of this dataset.

 We thank to the Scientific and Technological Research Council of Turkey (TUBITAK).
 This work was supported by TUBITAK under Grant No. 119E098